pkoning2/ddcmp/doc/api.md

 Bit 4: Split speed.
 This applies only to the integral modem case.
 If set, the transmit speed is taken from the txspeed field rather than the speed field.
 This is a test function that allows verifying the correct operation of receive data recovery when the sending end data rate is out of spec.

+Bit 5: DMC mode (DDCMP V3.03).
+Modifies the frame generation rules to match what the DMC11 needs.
+See the DMC11 Microprocessor manual, appendix I, for details.

+Bit 6: Raw waveform mode.
+Valid with integral modem only.
+In this mode, the modulator part of the integral modem handling is bypassed.
+Only the "raw transmit" command can be be used; regular transmit is rejected.
+Cannot be combined with BIST mode.
+The raw transmit buffer is interpreted as one bit per modulation time slot (two bits per data element) directly representing the waveform to be transmitted.
+This is a test mode, intended for verifying receive clock/data recovery and the handling of loss of carrier.
+See the "test_framer" test suite for examples.

 Speed: (4 bytes):

 This specifies the bit rate in bits per second.
 For RS-232 DCE mode, it is the frequency of the receive and transmit clock signals.
 For integral modem, it is the transmit speed and the nominal receive speed; actual receive clocking is from the incoming data, which must match the specified rate +/- 6%.
 Speed is not applicable for RS-232 DTE mode, in which the bit clocking is entirely under control of the modem.
 Note that RS-232 is not officially specified for high speeds; it works well at 56 kbps with short cables, and can probably be made to work at 250 kbps, but it is unlikely to run at 1 Mbps since the required rise/fall times are too slow for that.
 Standard integral modem speeds go as high as 1 Mbps; the adapter can go faster but standard DEC hardware does not; also, at some higher speeds the quantization error of the PIO clock divider becomes a problem and receive data recovery no longer works.